DIG00830 (300 Hours)

 - Week 1 Checklist

-- Complete the Introduction to HTML module at CodeCademy.
+- Complete the Learn HTML Course at CodeCademy.
 This module is meant for beginners, and if you complete the entire module, you will be able to make basic changes to HTML documents in the future.
 When you are done, be sure to screenshot proof that you completed the project, and email your screenshot to the Instructor at the end of the week.

 - Take a Practice HTML Quiz online each day.
 Practice, practice, practice… you get it.